12th March 2018

 Sure enough, by the end of November 2017, the harvesters had withdrawn from the forest.

-The ClientEarth team entered the new year filled with hope that we would find a lasting solution to protect this precious forest.
+The ClientEarth team entered 2018 filled with hope that we would find a lasting solution to protect this precious forest.
 This sense of hope increased when, in early 2018, Jan Szyszko was dismissed from his post.

 “The appointment of a new Minister of the Environment gave us great hope for a return to a situation in which the Ministry acts to protect, not destroy our natural heritage,” says Agata.